Suunto D4i Novo Dive Computer Review

 Dive Log and Connectivity

-It has a built-in dive log that is capable of recording up to 140 hours of scuba diving information.
-It can be exported to your computer (both Mac and Windows) and then can be uploaded to the Suunto Movescount portal where you can track all your exercising from all Suunto watches including their dive computers.
+The Suunto D4i Novo has a built-in dive log that is capable of recording up to 140 hours of scuba diving information.
+It can be exported to your computer (both Mac and Windows) through a USB cable and then can be uploaded to the Suunto Movescount portal where you can track all your exercising from all Suunto watches including their dive computers.
 You can even add photos and videos of your dives to the uploaded logbooks to share with others.

 The portal also allows for planning future dives based on historic data.
 Dive data from the log can be analyzed in-depth and displayed in charts.
 This allows to make better choices and adjust alarms and dive times for future dives.